-Open the archive in PeaZip and double click to preview desired file(s), that will be extracted to a temporary work path.
-If a previewed file is modified the application will automatically ask to update archive overwriting the file with the new version.
+Open the archive in PeaZip, double click to preview desired file(s), that will be extracted to a temporary work path.

+If a file is modified on the disk, the application will automatically ask to update the archive with the new version.